LukeShortCloud/rootpages/src/packages.rst

 The "createrepo" command will create 4 or 5 files.

--  repomd.xml = Anindex for the other repository metadata files.
+-  repomd.xml = An index for the other repository metadata files.
 -  primary.xml = Contains metadata for all packages including the name, version, architecture, file sizes, checksums, dependencies, etc.
 -  filelists.xml = Contains the full listing of every directory and file.
 -  other.xml = Holds a changelog of all the packages.